MichaelCurrin/coding-blog/_posts/2020-03-04-programming-by-configuration.md

 * Containers
   * Docker containers - `Dockerfile`, `docker-compose.yml`.
   * Kubernetes (for deploying containers) - YAML file.
 See [declarative config](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/declarative-config/ "https://kubernetes.io/docs/tasks/manage-kubernetes-objects/declarative-config/") on the Kubernetes docs.
+  * Helm - YAML file.
+This config is known as a "Helm chart".
+See [Getting started](https://helm.sh/docs/chart_template_guide/getting_started/) for example files and layout.
+See also [helm.sh](https://helm.sh/) homepage.
 * Websites
   * Github Pages - `_config.yml`.
 This describes attributes like the title, URL, theme, Jekyll plugins.
 Locally you might use a `Gemfile`, but the config itself is sufficient for deploying remotely.
 See [Github Pages](https://pages.github.com/).
   * Netlify - `netlify.toml`.
 Netlify is similar to Github Pages but allows more fine-grained control.
 You can use the config to set similar details but also custom build commands (such as using _npm_, _Hugo_ or _Gatsby_).
 While you can set details through the Netlify UI, having it in a config file makes it easier to manage, especially when setting the website up a second time using the same details as before.
 See [Netlify](https://netlify.com).